nicoolas25/dev-env-coreos/README.md

 as a DNS server.
 SkyDNS is configured to handle the `webapp.dev` domain by itself then use Google's DNS.

-In order to allow our host to enjoy the DNS server of the cluster, I prefix my `/etc/resolv.conf` file with those lines:

-    nameserver 172.17.8.101
-    nameserver 172.17.8.102

-Then I can `dig`, from the host, for the services I want:
+Then I can `dig`, from the host, for the services I want using Skydns:

-    $ dig redis.webapp.dev
+    $ dig @172.17.8.101 redis.webapp.dev

     > ; <<>> DiG 9.9.5-3ubuntu0.2-Ubuntu <<>> redis.webapp.dev
       ;; global options: +cmd